borchy/Socket-server-wiki/README.markdown

 The socket server is my own as part of the learning experience.

 ## How to use:
-Simply start the server.rb file with a ruby interpter (version 1.9.1 at least) and pass your the host and port you wish to run the server on.
+Simply start the server.rb file with a ruby interpter (version 1.9.1 at least).
+Pass two parameters, the first is the host and the second is the port you wish to run the server on.

 ## Wiki specification:
 Type the name of the page you are looking for in the address bar